54k/chargestation/README.md

+## Retrospective: For those of you who are looking test task solution for NetValue (New Zealand)

+* This task has been marked as intermediate level with tendency to hacker-style code.

+* Actually task has been written following YAGNI principle with minimum effort, keeping in mind this won't be developed more after submission.
+So there are some simplifications made like returning entities for admin account from controller.

+* Program is written around UseCase class which holds business logic, for such a small task I don't see any reason to put everything in separate folders following 3-layer architecture (mine actually implements hexagonal, seems interviewer didn't know that)

+* No unneeded interfaces, every line of code does what it's been required, no bullshiting around bloating simple application with interfaces or factories of factories.

+* Program heavily focues on business logic corner-cases, security and who can see what.
+Although it was not count, since insecure applications bloated with enterprise shit got "senior work" labels.

+* After all it seems that I've dodged bullet, working with people who don't give a shit about their requirements but bloat small applications with enterprise patterns won't make you a good developer.

 ## Coding Challenge

 The goal of the challenge is to create a very simple Spring Boot application for managing charge points used to charge electric vehicles.